 App Layering appliance and management console

-- When accessing the App Layering appliance through Internet Explorer running on a server operating system, the fonts for the management console might not load correctly.
+- When accessing the App Layering appliance using Internet Explorer running on a server OS, the fonts for the management console might not load correctly.
 To prevent this issue, add the appliance IP address to the Trusted Sites list in Internet Explorer.
 (UNI-50830).

 - Microsoft Office cannot be elastically layered due to the way its licenses are integrated with the Windows Store.
-The Office app layer must be included in the Layered image, which you can do by adding it to your image template(s).
+The Office app layer must be included in the Layered image.

-- Empty directories are visible to Windows Explorer users when Citrix App Layering drivers are running.
-When you enable an image with elastic layering, users might be able to view files and directories from other sessions in Windows Explorer.
-If users browse files with Windows Explorer, they might be able to see empty directories associated with other sessions that use elastic layering.
+- When you enable an image with elastic layering, users might be able to view files and directories from other sessions in Windows Explorer.
 Directories explored in the other session might create folders visible to all sessions that have permission to browse that directory.
-If users access to the volume is not available, they cannot see the directories and contents of the drives.

 - If you use elastic layer assignments with Windows Server 2008 or Windows 7, create your file share with a sector size of 512.
 For details about this issue and related operating system updates, see the following: